Mastering Resin Crafting: How to Clean Uncured Resin from Silicone Molds

 3. Mold Depth and Volume Differences

 Resin cures faster when the pour is deeper because the chemical reaction creates heat (exotherm).
+Shallow molds cure slower and can even remain tacky because:

-They don’t generate enough heat
+They don’t generate enough heat.

-They lose heat to the environment too quickly
+They lose heat to the environment too quickly.

 So a deep mold may cure perfectly while a thin, shallow mold stays sticky.